 During Dr. Case's time as a student at Olivet, he worked as a planetarium operator and gained experience on both opto-mechanical and digital projection systems.
-Today, he is the director of Strickler Planetarium on Olivet's campus.
-He also teaches astronomy, history of science (spring 2015), Honors Program courses and Freshman Connections.
+Today, he is the director of Strickler Planetarium on Olivet's campus and the Associate Director of the University Honors program.
+He also teaches astronomy, history of science and Honors Program courses.

-As Olivet's planetarium director, he oversaw the complete refurbishment and update of Strickler Planetarium from a slide-based analogue projection system to a full-dome digital system.
+As Olivet's planetarium director, Dr. Case oversaw the complete refurbishment and update of Strickler Planetarium from a slide-based analogue projection system to a full-dome digital system.
 These changes greatly enhanced the planetarium's capabilities and turned it into a powerful multimedia instructional tool.

-Dr. Case and his wife, Christine — who is a 2005 Olivet graduate — are the parents of four children.
+Dr. Case and his wife, Christine — who is a 2005 Olivet graduate — are the parents of four children and live in Kankakee.